eksctl-io/eksctl/docs/current-001-node_bootstrap.md

 ## Comparison to Ubuntu script

 No source for the script used by Ubuntu is publicly available.
-I can be obtained from the AMI, but it is not clear if copyright may permit us from sharing the script here.
+It can be obtained from the AMI, but it is not clear if copyright may permit us from sharing the script here.
 It is known to be very different from the AL2 script, but similar in complexity and requires access to EC2 APIs for tag-based discovery (discussed above).